assistant-ai/jess/README.md

 ```

-### lazy installation from link
+### Installation from link

-Execute this link. it will download latest jess from github releases and insall it.
+Execute this short bash command, it will download latest jess from github releases and install it.

 ```bash
 curl -sSL https://raw.githubusercontent.com/assistant-ai/jess/master/install.sh | bash